AsherSpurr/AsherSpurr/README.md

 Embracing the challenge of mastering new languages and transitioning careers, I ventured into software development.
 A significant focus of my recent work has been on developing inclusive full-stack applications, prioritizing ease of use for all individuals.

-I am dedicated to expanding my proficiency in front-end development and collaborating on projects prioritizing user-centric design.
+I am dedicated to expanding my proficiency in full stack development and collaborating on projects prioritizing user-centric design.
 If you're seeking a collaborator who values both creativity and technical expertise, let's connect! <br>
 <h3>💡 I'm currently learning: </h3>
 	<ul>
 		<li> DataDog for platform monitoring. </li>